-Generally, Brazil nuts last 6-9 months or 3 months about the best-by date at room temperature.
-If stored in the fridge, they will keep for a year of 6 months past the best-by date.
-In the freezer, Brazil nuts can be stored for a year or 2.
+Generally, Brazil nuts last 6-9 months or three months about the best-by date at room temperature.
+If stored in the fridge, they will keep for a year or six months past the best-by date.
+In the freezer, Brazil nuts can be stored for a year or two.

 The Health Benefits Of Brazil Nuts

 Brazil nuts are nutrient-dense and include protein, fat, carbs, fiber, selenium, magnesium, copper, phosphorus, manganese, zinc, thiamine, and vitamin E. Rich in selenium, a trace element that is vital for the functioning of the thyroid, as well as influences the immune system and cell growth.

 Brazil nuts may also help to reduce inflammation.
 They are good for your heart thanks to the heart-healthy fatty acids present in Brazil nuts.